When I received an email with the title of “Are our weddings too white?” I had to read it to figure out what the title truly meant.

 I believe when you have Wedding Professionals executing weddings with diversity and submitting those weddings to blogs and magazines, those media outlets are forced to see the diversity.
 Now the problem becomes the culture of that blog or magazine.
 Are they solely driven to show white weddings or are they open to more?

 The basis of this is simple.
-People want to be seen.
+People want to be seen in the wedding industry.
 They shouldn’t have had to resort to entities that were created for the sole purpose of filling a discriminatory void.
 Many want to break those barriers when they get married not fight the big bad wolf to do so.

 We all want to be catered to.
 We deserve better.
 The wedding industry is filled with traditions, cultures and religions that comes with huge spending power and are not always white.
 It’s time to come together and celebrate the fact that people are getting married regardless of skin color.